hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 authorimage: /img/fp-hpewod.jpg
 disable: false
 ---
-# Open Sourcing Workshops-on-Demand part 2: Deploying the Backend T﻿he How-to now...
+# Open Sourcing Workshops-on-Demand part 2: Deploying the backend -T﻿he How-to now...

-I﻿n the first article of this series, I described the reasons behing the decison of open sourcing our workshops-on-demand project.
-After reading it, you should have a better understanding of our motivation.
+I﻿n the first article of this series, I described the reasons behind the decison of open sourcing our workshops-on-demand project.
+After reading it, you should have a better understanding of our motivations.
 Moreover, the project's infrastructure has now no longer any secrets to you.

 I﻿n this second article, I will cover the backend part of the project.
 I will explain how to deploy it in a first place.
 Then I will dive into the usage of the different components that constitutes it.

 T﻿he overall infrastructure can run on physical servers or vms.
 We usuasully consider at least one server for the frontend and a second server for the backend.
 You could also decide to separate every single component of each side.